 If nalbound as Böttcher describes it, changing the direction of the stitching requires significant gyration.
 This is compounded by her working the border integrally into each row, rather than around the entire finished cap (further suggesting she may have misread its construction).

 However, the puzzling details in this drawing are not restricted to the edge.
 The direction of the stitches in alternate rows shifts vertically, and the loops in one of the rows are worked under the loop to which they are anchored rather than into it.
 Stitching under both sides of an entire loop, rather than into only one of its sides, has since become the default procedure in crochet.
 The knitted attribute of the earlier practice disappeared in that transition and its significance in both structural and systematic regards cannot be glossed over when describing the corresponding structures as nalbound.

-The interested reader may wish to take a closer look at the full range of Böttcher’s illustrations via the link provided above.
+A broader range of Böttcher’s illustrations can be seen via the links provided above.
 They show additional non-nalbinding-like constructs in an attempt to emulate what would not just be mechanically far simpler if crocheted, but are taken from a cap that could not possibly be more representative of that craft’s slip stitch form.
 This includes characteristic mistakes that cannot be produced coincidentally by other techniques.
 The construction detail of the Basel sock is significantly more intricate.
 It can therefore be expected that the full set of drawings needed to describe it as nalbound would be even more idiosyncratic than those provided for the cap.
 The sock is otherwise another unexceptional example of slip stitch crochet.